darmie/rol/Guide/card-payment-fraud.md

 # Sudden spike in card activity, a deviation from past average transactions

-Here's the rule definition for the scenario where an entity suddenly starts making a larger volume of payments within a short time (2 hours), and the total value of the last 3 payments exceeds the average payment value over the past 2 days (you could increase the look back period).
+Here's the rule definition for a scenario where an entity/customer suddenly starts making a larger volume of payments within a short time (2 hours), and the total value of the last 3 payments exceeds the average payment value over the past 2 days (you could increase the look back period).
 This rule is designed to detect suspicious spikes in transaction activity that could indicate card payment fraud.

 ---